RobWiederstein/evidence_based/README.markdown

 4. Require the use of evidence-or research-based programs.
 5. Dedicate funding to evidence-or research-based programs.

 There were several key issues that legislators should consider when drafting statutes.
 First, "it is important to provide clear definitions and standards for programs and the evidence needed to meet" the standard.
 Second, potential areas for legislation should have a "robust evidence base" like criminal justice and mental health.
 And third, even high quality, evidence-based programming can fail if implemented poorly.
 Setting performance measures and monitoring compliance with program specifications is crucial for success.
+However, states have not been the only one active in the area.
+The U.S. government also recently passed a major act too.

-## Developments US
+## U.S. Commission on Evidence-based Policymaking

 The U.S. formed a Commission on Evidence-Based Policymaking (CEPM) by [statute](us/2016-03-30_us_evidence_based_comm_act.pdf) to make recommendations on how to improve government effectiveness through the use data and performance measures.
 The CEPM was established in March of 2017 and released its final report on September 7, 2017.
 The 15 member Commission made 22 unanimous recommendations to the President and Congress.